linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 06 Money Market Instruments.md

 Borrowers have flexibility in designing MTNs to satisfy their own needs.
 They can issue fixed- or floating-rate debt.
 The coupon payments for MTNs can be denominated in U.S. dollars or in another currency.

 A corporation that desires an MTN program will file a shelf registration with the SEC for the offering of securities.
-While the SEC registration for MTN offerings are between  $100 million and$ 1 billion, once the total is sold, the issuer can file another shelf registration.
+While the SEC registration for MTN offerings are between  \$100 million and\$ 1 billion, once the total is sold, the issuer can file another shelf registration.
 The registration will include a list of the investment banking firms, usually two to four, that the corporation has arranged to act as agents to distribute the MTNs.
 The large New York-based investment banking firms dominate the distribution market for MTNs.
 As an illustration, Exhibit 6.14 presents a Bloomberg Money Market Program Description screen for Amgen Inc. MTN program.
 There are three things to note.
 First, across the bottom of the screen, it indicates this a 400 million program.
 Second, as listed on the left-hand side of the screen, the MTNs issued under this program are denominated in multiple currencies.
 Third, as can be seen at the bottom of the "PROGRAM INFORMATION" box, two investment banking firms—Bear Stearns (BEAR) and Goldman Sachs (GS)—will distribute the issue.
 Not all MTNs are sold on an agency basis; some have been underwritten.

 EXHIBIT 6.14 Bloomberg Money Market Program Description Screen for an Amgen Medium-Term Note Program